mostaryjahan/OrganizePro/README.md

 ### Live Link: https://organize-pro-theta.vercel.app/

-# Task List Manager
+## OrganizePro

-## Objective
+### Objective
-The **Task List Manager** is a responsive web application built using **React.js** and **Tabulator.js**, aimed at managing tasks effectively.
+The **OrganizePro** is a responsive web application built using **React.js** and **Tabulator.js**, aimed at managing tasks effectively.
 This project demonstrates the ability to integrate external libraries, fetch data from APIs, and implement dynamic features like adding, editing, filtering, and deleting tasks in an editable table.

 ---

-## Features
+### Features

 1. **Editable Task Table**
    - Display tasks in a table using Tabulator.js.